sergiomt/centorion/README.md

 	`192.168.101.112 openshift-node1`

-11. After creating the virtual machine move to its base directory in the host and connect to guest by doing:
+12. After creating the virtual machine move to its base directory in the host and connect to guest by doing:

 	`vagrant ssh CentOrion`

 	or for connecting using PuTTY read
 	[Connect to your Vagrant VM withPuTTY](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY).

-12. Once logged into the Vagrant VM, from directory `/vagrant/vagrant-setup` run the selected Bash (.sh) scripts for installing the desired applications.
+13. Once logged into the Vagrant VM, from directory `/vagrant/vagrant-setup` run the selected Bash (.sh) scripts for installing the desired applications.
 For example, a basic Tomcat 8 server deployment could consist of: java80.sh, maven321.sh and tomcat80.sh.
 The order of execution of the scripts is important.

-13. The guest machine has the private IP address 192.168.101.110
+14. The guest machine has the private IP address 192.168.101.110

-14. The base directory in the host is by default a shared folder between host and guest.
+15. The base directory in the host is by default a shared folder between host and guest.

-15. Optional.
+16. **Optional**.
 To save some disk space after install, you can delete the files at `/vagrant/vagrant-setup/cache` This is not recommended if you are going to create, destroy, re-create the virtual machine more than once because the set up scripts keep a local copy of downloaded packages, so with cache the second time that you create your VM the process will be much faster and use far less bandwidth.

 ## Troubleshooting